-In acting on all applications for membership, the Council is guided by the following criteria:
+In acting on all applications for membership, the Assembly is guided by the following criteria:

 - demonstrated commitment to the UArctic's mission and values

 - demonstrated commitment and ability to actively contribute to the development of UArctic and its joint programs among UArctic member institutions

 - demonstrated commitment and ability to actively contribute to the development of UArctic’s research representation in the North

 - willingness to provide in-kind support, services, or material resources helpful to the operation and development of UArctic

 Higher education institution applicants are also evaluated on the following additional criteria:

 - willingness and ability to develop and/or deliver UArctic academic programs